Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 Bladder or kidney tumors can cause blood in the urine, especially in older dogs.

-• Symptoms: Persistent traces of blood in the urine, weight loss, weakness.
+• Symptoms: Persistent blood in the urine, weight loss, weakness.

 5. Kidney infections (pyelonephritis)